natalieagus/50002/docs/Hardware/e_sequentiallogic.md

 {: .warning}
 Due to Dynamic Discipline, we have **two** timing constraints called **$$t_1$$ and $$t_2$$** that should **always** apply in **ANY** path between two (one upstream and one downstream) connecting Flip-Flops  (regardless of how many CLs are there in the middle of the two Flip-Flops) in a SL circuit.

-Take into example a very simple combination as shown in the figure below, consisted of two Flip-Flops and one CL device in between.
+Take into example a very simple circuit as shown in the figure below, consisted of two Flip-Flops and one CL device in between.
 Let's name the Flip-Flop R1 on the left as the "upstream" Flip-Flop and the Flip-Flop R2 on the right as the "downstream" Flip-Flop:

+{:.important}
+Each of these are a DFF!
+Not slave-master latch setup.

 <img src="/50002/assets/contentimage/week3notes/1.png" class="center_seventy">